 Some secondary symptoms of advancing MND can include depression, persistent anxiety, and insomnia.

 MND is diagnosed when the motor neurons (nerve cells) in the spine and brain lose their function.
-Although a lot of research has been the underlying cause of MND is still unknown but is generally attributed to environmental (sporadic) factors, familial (hereditary/genetic) causes, or a combination of the 2.
-In 90% of cases with MND, the patient does not have a family history; however, genetic testing was not prevalent in previous generations, so this hypothesis is likely to be changed.
+Although much research has been conducted, the underlying cause of MND remains unknown and is generally attributed to environmental (sporadic) factors, familial (hereditary/genetic) causes, or a combination of the 2.
+In 90% of cases of MND, the patient has no family history; however, genetic testing was not prevalent in previous generations, so this hypothesis is likely to change.
 Most researchers studying MND believe that the cause of neural dysfunction and premature neuronal death is probably a combination of damaging environmental and genetic factors.
-As humans gradually age, we lose the ability to repair the damage, resulting in irreversible neurodegeneration.
-Research on MND, Strokes, Mixed Non-Fluent Aphasia, and Parkinson’s Disease is continuing, and it involves attacking the immune and genetic factors, toxins, viruses, and nerve growth factors that affect the activity of motor neurons.
+As we age, we gradually lose the ability to repair damage, leading to irreversible neurodegeneration.
+Research on MND, Strokes, Mixed Non-Fluent Aphasia, and Parkinson’s Disease continues, focusing on immune and genetic factors, toxins, viruses, and nerve growth factors that affect motor neuron activity.
 Other factors that are somewhat related to the development of MND include an autoimmune pathogenesis, exposure to toxins via smoking, and repeated head injuries, as is with professional athletes in professional fighting, mixed martial arts, or the NFL.
 Residents of countries such as Japan, Guam, and New Guinea also have a much higher percentage chance of exposure to chemicals and radiation, possibly due to current/previous military-industrial-related activities.

 Some causes for environmental/sporadic MND include: